cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`MACHINE_LIST_FILE`**

 **Optional.** Can be used in place of the `-h` option.
-This specifies the file that contains the list of the segment host address names that comprise the Greenplum Database system.
+This specifies the file that contains the list of the segment host address names that comprise the Cloudberry Database system.
 The coordinator host is assumed to be the host from which you are running the utility and should not be included in this file.
 If your segment hosts have multiple network interfaces, then this file would include all addresses for the host.
 Give the absolute path to the file.

 **`SEG_PREFIX`**

 **Required.** This specifies a prefix that will be used to name the data directories on the coordinator and segment instances.
-The naming convention for data directories in a Greenplum Database system is SEG_PREFIXnumber where number starts with 0 for segment instances (the coordinator is always -1).
+The naming convention for data directories in a Cloudberry Database system is SEG_PREFIXnumber where number starts with 0 for segment instances (the coordinator is always -1).
 So for example, if you choose the prefix `gpseg`, your coordinator instance data directory would be named `gpseg-1`, and the segment instances would be named `gpseg0`, `gpseg1`, `gpseg2`, `gpseg3`, and so on.

 **`PORT_BASE`**